 Hiking/cycling between campsites: There are numerous walks and cycle routes between our campsites.
 Plan your route with OS map OL7 (English lakes, South-eastern area for Low Wray/ Great Langdale) and OS map OL6 (English lakes, South-western area for Great Langdale/Wasdale).
 You can also use Harveys BMC 1:40,000 map, which shows all our campsites on one map.

-Green discount: We offer a green discount if you arrive at Low Wray on foot, by bike, by water or by bus.
+Car Free discount: We offer a car free discount if you arrive at Low Wray on foot, by bike, by water or by bus.
 Please retain any public transport tickets to claim the discount.
 Ask for details at reception when you arrive.

 Accessibility: Read our access statement.